guyverhl/data-cleaning-normalization/README.md

 ```
 Input parameter is `raw_data`.
 Try except is used to prevend `No file or directory` error.
 User can terminate the program by typing `\q`.
-Error will be printed and the program will force user to input correct file or directory again.
+Error will be printed and the program will force user to input the correct file or directory again.
 This function will return parameter `raw_data` to create dataframe.
 ```py
 raw_data = None